random-robbie/Pi-Train-Ticker/README.md

 save the file and then run ./trains.py and it will display on your LCD

-If you like this project please donate to my beer fund / Pi-Camera you can donate via paypal to txt3rob@gmail.com
+If you like this project please donate to my Pi-Camera you can donate via paypal to txt3rob@gmail.com

 Also any errors PM me on the raspberry pi forums or email me.